 When it comes to finding relief for mood swings, there are luckily quite a few options!
 We'll start with natural, holistic lifestyle changes that can make a lot of difference.
 Don't overlook the power of herbal formulas.
 Kindra’s supplements are specifically formulated to work well together in harmony as a daily regimen or separately to target specific concerns and uses.

 For example, our Core Dietary supplement is a natural, plant-powered, all-in-one formula that tackles the seven most common symptoms of menopause: mood swings, hot flashes, night sweats, fatigue, brain fog, disrupted sleep, and stress.
 This formula features a nourishing blend of Ashwagandha and Pycnogenol to naturally level out your body's natural chemicals.
 Ashwagandha is an adaptogenic herb.
 This means it naturally adapts to your body's highs and lows, softening both ends of the spectrum!
 It can have a bit of an antidepressant effect, in that it can help keep moods elevated, however it doesn't cause overstimulation.
 In a sense, it provides a floor and a ceiling to fluctuating moods.
 Pycnogenol is an antioxidant that is more powerful than Vitamin C. It promotes healthy blood circulation which in turn decreases hot flashes and night sweats and lowering instances of night sweats leads to better rest.
-Getting enough sleep is a major key in regulating mood swings.

-Speaking of rest, getting a minimum of eight hours sleep can help decrease the occurrence of mood swings.
+Getting a minimum of eight hours sleep can help decrease the occurrence of mood swings.
 If you find that you're struggling significantly with sleeping through the night, our Sleep Enhancing Dietary Supplement may be helpful.
 It has the aforementioned Ashwagandha and Pycnogenol (and the more Pycnogenol you take, the more benefit your body gets!) but it also has melatonin.
 Melatonin is a gentle and natural sleep support that promotes regular rest with no grogginess in the morning!

 Brain fog, stress, mental and physical fatigue can be powerful contributors to mood swings.
 Our Focus Supplement contains Pycnogenol (Yep!
 We want you to get all those amazing benefits that come with increasing doses from one of our favorite natural ingredients) which soothes feelings of nervousness and irritability while green tea sharpens concentration and focus while promoting a sense of calm.